Corsican conflict: 1970s: "Drawing Attention to Corsica"

 On the night of 4 May 1976, 21 bombs exploded targeting French infrastructure and businesses in the cities of Ajaccio, Bastia, Porto-Vecchio, Corte, Biguglia, Sartène, Francardo, and Ghisonaccia, as well as Marseille and Nice on the French mainland.
-The next day these attacks were claimed through an anonymous phone call and fliers were left on the streets of Ajaccio titled “The Manifesto of 5 May”.
-These attacks were claimed by a new armed group, formed from the unification of two already existing militant groups, the Fronte Paesanu Corsu per a Liberazione, and Ghjustizia Paolina. the group called themselves the “National Liberation Front of Corsica (FLNC)”, likely named after the group of the same name in Algeria.
+The next day these attacks were claimed through an anonymous phone call and fliers were left on the streets of Ajaccio titled "The Manifesto of 5 May".
+These attacks were claimed by a new armed group, formed from the unification of two already existing militant groups, the Fronte Paesanu Corsu per a Liberazione, and Ghjustizia Paolina. the group called themselves the "National Liberation Front of Corsica (FLNC)", likely named after the group of the same name in Algeria.
 The FLNC then began a harsh guerrilla campaign against the French government in Corsica, consisting of bombings, ambushes, robbery, kidnappings, and assassinations. the FLNC launched another series of bomb attacks across the island on 20 May.

 The series of attacks and the emergence of the FLNC coincided with the trial of ten members of the recently outlawed Azzione Regiunalista Corsa (ARC).
-The men had been involved in the shooting dead of two French gendarmerie officers during a stand-off in a wine cellar at Aleria on 22 August 1975, involving a dozen armed militants led by local lawyer Edmund Simeoni.
+The men had been involved in the shooting dead of two French gendarmerie officers during a stand-off in a wine cellar at Aleria on 22 August 1975, involving a dozen armed militants led by local lawyer Edmond Simeoni.
 One member of the ARC lost a foot in the action when a gendarme fired a rifle grenade.

 During the summer of 1976 the FLNC became more active, and on the night of 17 July it carried out a fresh wave of attacks which included a rocket and mortar attack on the gendarmerie in Aghione, which involved the use of an American M79 grenade launcher.
 This increased speculation that the FLNC were being supplied by Libya, who were at the time supplying other revolutionary groups in Europe, including the Provisional IRA.

-By September 1976 there were attempting assassinations of high-ranking French military officials.
+In September 1976 the FLNC were attempting assassinations of high-ranking French military officials in the French Foreign Legion, which had been stationed in Corsica since the end of the Algerian War and had been used in the Corsican conflict as military police.
 In separate incidents in the town of Corte, a general narrowly missed assassination when his car was riddled with bullets; his driver lost an ear in the attack.
 Meanwhile, the home of another senior officer in the town was targeted in a bomb attack.
+This was in response to the killing of two Corsican shepherds by the Foreign Legion, which sparked mass unrest.
 On 7 September, seven masked militiamen hijacked and bombed a Boeing 707 parked at Ajaccio's airport.